GoogleContainerTools/skaffold/docs/content/en/docs/how-tos/debug/_index.md

 `skaffold debug` has some limitations:

-  - Only the `kubectl` deployer is supported at the moment: the Helm and Kustomize deployers are not yet available.
+  - Only the `kubectl` and `kustomize` deployers are supported at the moment: support for the Helm deployer is not yet available.
   - Only JVM and NodeJS applications are supported:
       - JVM applications are configured using the `JAVA_TOOL_OPTIONS` environment variable which causes extra debugging output on launch.